James Caldwell Prestwich

 James Caldwell Prestwich (1852–1940) was an English architect.

+Background

+Prestwich was born in Atherton, Lancashire, and educated at Leigh and Nantwich Grammar Schools.

+Career

-He was born in Atherton, Lancashire and educated at Leigh and Nantwich Grammar Schools.
-He trained to be an architect in London and returned to Leigh in 1875 to start an architectural practice which he worked in until 1930 and which was continued by his son.
-He produced many buildings in Leigh and Nicholas Pevsner remarked that, "Any building of any merit (in Leigh) which is not a church or a mill is almost certainly by the local firm of J.C.
+Prestwich trained to be an architect in London and returned to Leigh in 1875 to start an architectural practice which he worked in until 1930 and which was continued by his son.
+He produced many buildings in Leigh and Nicholas Pevsner remarked that "Any building of any merit (in Leigh) which is not a church or a mill is almost certainly by the local firm of J.C.
 Prestwich & Sons, capable – sometimes very capable – in a number of styles."
+J. C. Prestwich & Sons included Prestwich and two of his sons: Harold Oswald Prestwich and Ernest Prestwich.